Common Driving Mistakes Teens Make

 7) Driving While Tired

 As a teen, you need a lot of sleep―more than most adults.
 Yet, your schedule may not let you get the rest your body and mind require.
 This leads to driving while drowsy, which delays reaction time, decreases awareness, and results in auto accidents.

 You may feel you're fine to drive when you're not; better to let someone else drive when you're struggling to stay awake.
 If you're alone, you're better off pulling to the side of the road and resting until you feel ok to drive than trying to make it home.

 8) Having Teen Passengers

-It's natural to want to drive with the company of your friends, but doing so can be dangerous: A single teen passenger in your car can increase the risk of causing a car accident.
-That's because passengers can distract you, or cause you to drive more aggressively than you should.
+It's natural to want to drive with the company of your friends, but doing so can be dangerous.
+Passengers can distract you, or cause you to drive more aggressively than you should.

 9) Driving the Wrong Car